Choosing a special school

 Choosing a school for your disabled child

-Getting a place at a SEN school
+Getting a place at a special school

 If you are asking for a change of placement, the local authority will consult with several schools, including local schools and ones you have identified.